microtrain/bootcamp/99-Appendix/Cloud/DigitalOcean.md

 ```

 ## Purchase a Domain
-I reccomend [Hover](https://hover.com/2WvTmBun) use this [referal link - https://hover.com/2WvTmBun](https://hover.com/2WvTmBun) and get a $2 off your domain name.
+I recommend [Hover](https://hover.com/2WvTmBun) use this [referral link - https://hover.com/2WvTmBun](https://hover.com/2WvTmBun) and get a $2 off your domain name.

 ## Purchase a Cloud Based Web Server
-Digital Ocean use this [referal link - https://m.do.co/c/7d5ded2774f3](https://m.do.co/c/7d5ded2774f3) and get a $10 credit.
+Digital Ocean use this [referral link - https://m.do.co/c/7d5ded2774f3](https://m.do.co/c/7d5ded2774f3) and get a $10 credit.

 ### Set Up Your Droplet
 Login to your droplet over SSH.
 You will be prompted to change your password.
 Once you have updated your password update apt and run any upgrades.